 - Protect children from sun exposure by applying sunscreen.

-- Get vitamin D safely through a healthy diet that includes vitamin supplements.
-Do not seek the sun.
+- Get vitamin D safely through a healthy diet that includes vitamin supplements; In Canada, the general recommendation is that every adult should take 1,000IU of Vitamin D daily.
+Do not seek the sun

 - Avoid tanning beds.
 UV light from the sun and tanning beds causes skin cancer and wrinkling.
 If you want to look like you have been in the sun, consider using a self-tanning product that does not expose you to UV light.
 Continue to use sunscreen daily.